By Tammy Sons

 When And How To Trim Your Roses

 Who does not love Roses?
-It is safe to say that majority of gardeners love them because they are one of the most exquisite plants.
-Their beauty and elegance is unmatched, which is why they have been mentioned in stories, prose and poetry throughout history.
-Roses have been cultivated for ornamental purposes since a very long time.
-Their sweet fragrance sooths the senses and relaxes the mind.
+It is safe to say that majority of gardeners like them because they are one of the most delicate plants.
+Their beauty and elegance are unmatched, which is why they have been mentioned in stories, prose, and poetry throughout history.
+Roses have been cultivated for ornamental purposes for a very long time.
+Their sweet fragrance soothes the senses and relaxes the mind.
 Apart from their decorative use, rose water and rose petals have many other uses.
 They are used to make perfumes, essential oils, aromatic soaps, etc. Rose water and petals are edible and are used in many cuisines for flavoring and garnishing.

-Roses are cultivated widely in home gardens and there are several varieties available in the market to choose from… Each one of them has its own charm and elegance.
-For best results, rose bushes should be pruned regularly.
+Roses are cultivated widely in home gardens, and there are several varieties available in the market to choose from.
+Each one of them has its charm and elegance.
+For best results, rose bushes should regularly be pruned.
 However, many gardeners are reluctant to prune them due to the fear of causing damage to the plants.
-If you know the right time and technique to prune then it will be beneficial for the plants.
+If you know the right time and technique to prune, then it will be beneficial for the plants.

 How To Prune?

 Rose bushes are pruned pretty much like any other shrub or bush.
 It is important to use very sharp tools so that the cuts are clean.
 Shears, loppers and hand pruners are some essential pruning tools that can be used.
 Start pruning from the base of the plant and proceed upwards.
 Try to thin it out in the middle, as this is where the plant is most crowded, to allow proper air circulation.
 Remove any dead or diseased branches so that they do not spread any disease or infection to the other parts.
 Remove suckers that are present below the graft.
 For established plants, moderate pruning is sufficient to invigorate them.
 While removing dead or diseased canes make sure to make a cut closer to the base to obliterate it.